-In the 1881 Great Britain census the Addison surname is widespread across England and Scotland, though rare in South West England and Wales.
-In this census there are around 540 individuals with the name Addison in Lancashire; 368 in Yorkshire, especially in the northern parts of the North Riding; 367 in Durham and 935 in Scotland.
+In the 1881 Great Britain census the Addison surname was widespread across England and Scotland, though rare in south west England and Wales.
+In that census there were around 540 individuals with the name Addison in Lancashire; 368 in Yorkshire, especially in the northern parts of the North Riding; 367 in Durham and 935 in Scotland.

-When populations of the English counties and Scotland are taken into account Addison is proportionally most frequent in County Durham and seems to be evenly distributed across the county from the south west of the county to South Tyneside.
+When populations of the English counties and Scotland are taken into account (see the foot of this page) Addison is proportionally most frequent in County Durham and seems to be evenly distributed across the county from the south west of the county to South Tyneside.
 However, only 79 individuals are recorded in neighbouring Newcastle and Northumberland.

 Significant concentrations of the Alder surname are found in the North East of England (Northumberland and Durham) compared to all parts of England, Scotland and Wales with the exception of the London area.
 It was identified by Henry Guppy as a surname peculiar to Northumberland.
 In the late nineteenth century the surname seems to have been most numerous in London and the counties to the west of the capital and especially dense in Berkshire.

 The name means ‘dweller by the alder trees’.
 An early possible record of the surname is a Ralph De Alre in Berkshire in 1221.
 Alders are recorded as property owners in Prendwick, Alnham and South Weetslade, all in Northumberland, in 1663.